M8T3/Introductory-C-Code/README.md

 # Introductory-C-Code
-Code for Various C Coding Assignments\n
+Code for Various C Coding Assignments

 Basic Code I wrote for some classes